Sai-Bojja/Nasdaq_stock_price_prediciton/README.md

 •	Iteratively trained and modified the model, demonstrating a proactive approach to optimizing performance.

 •	Explored enhancements such as adjusting network architecture, experimenting with different models, and optimizing hyperparameters.

+For dataset and other details please refer: https://www.kaggle.com/competitions/optiver-trading-at-the-close/overview